Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 With the tip of his penis poking the deepest part of her vagina, she was only moving slightly, but she was definitely more aroused than before.

-「Hii, hii, hii, hii, hiin… cumming!」
+"Hii, hii, hii, hii, hiin… cumming!"

 Though quieter than ever before, Sera reached ecstasy as if getting tossed about by a great wave.

 At that moment, Yuu, who felt a tightening as if he were being squeezed, also moaned uncontrollably and involuntarily thrust his hips up.

-「Hyaan!
+"Hyaan!
 Y, Yuu!
-I’m, still cumming!」
+I’m, still cumming!"

 Unlike men, women experienced climaxes for an extended period of time, but this time it seemed to have lasted even longer.

 But Yuu, too, had reached his limit.

-「Not good…I can’t… hold it in anymore either!
-Aah… it feels so good that… I’m already!」
+"Not good…I can’t… hold it in anymore either!
+Aah… it feels so good that… I’m already!"

 He thrust his hips up vigorously as if he was trying to gouge the deepest part of her vagina.

-「Hahii, hahii… stop doing that… I, I’m going to cum consecutively!
+"Hahii, hahii… stop doing that… I, I’m going to cum consecutively!
 I, I’m going to cum from my womb!
 Ahh, ahh!
 Yuu… your dick is so amazing… my head is, going blank!
 Hyaan!
-I, I’m going to fly!」
+I, I’m going to fly!"

-「H, h, here I come!
+"H, h, here I come!
 Cumming!
-I’m cumming!」
+I’m cumming!"

 No longer able to move, Sera was moaning as she clung to Yuu, letting out senseless words from the continuous portio-cumming.

 There, after enduring for a long time, Yuu finally reached ejaculation tonight.

-「Hyaan, aaaaaaaaaaaah… Ahn, ahn, ahn, ahn, ahn, ahn, ahn, ahn, ahn, ahn… Hnnn-, unyuun.」
+"Hyaan, aaaaaaaaaaaah… Ahn, ahn, ahn, ahn, ahn, ahn, ahn, ahn, ahn, ahn… Hnnn-, unyuun."

 While Yuu continued to ejaculate, Sera let out a long coquettish cry to the limit, and after her body jerked and quivered over and over again, she went limp, drained of strength.